boscore/Documentation/BOSCoreTechnicalWhitePaper.md

 ```

 Note:
 - BP_Sign_Key: The purpose of signing with a BP private key is to prevent others from a speculative calculation.
 - F: The down integral function of block_timestamp by 0.5, and the BP adjustment timestamp is lowered to make the probability of speculation.
 - Global_action_sequence: global action auto-increment flag, used to prevent INLINE_ACTION attacks.

-## Oracle Machine

-The Oracle Machine is a concept introduced by the Turing machine model.
-Due to the problem of downtime and the incompleteness of mathematics, the introduction of this concept will obtain some results that standard Turing machines will not get.
-The Turing machine it is deterministic, in nature but difficult to obtain theoretically defined characteristics for the oracle machine that is introduced in the blockchain.
-The reason is that the blockchain itself is built on fault-tolerant logic, and the certainty of input is not required, and even deceptive behaviour is allowed, which is why the blockchain builds up the Byzantine fault-tolerant structure.
-Therefore, the oracle machine of the blockchain is essentially different from the oracle machine in a traditional sense.

-In the face of an untrusted oracle machine, the simple deterministic computing model is obviously powerless.
-For this reason, the BOS team tries to introduce a system model of the game to solve these problems.
-In a nutshell, this solution involves not regarding the Oracle machine as the information providing point of the system, but to regard it a participant of the game and the information used to build the game model.
-And by introducing a penalty mechanism and a multi-round game mechanism to establish a credible commitment, the information selection mechanism of the multi-information point is used to reach the Schelling point, thereby improving the credibility of the information.
-In addition, by introducing an inspector and through a joint reward and punishment mechanism, the prisoner's dilemma of providing information to the role further ensures credibility.

-Based on the above analysis, the BOS Network will implement a set of oracle mechanism based on the game theory model, broaden the application scenarios that DApp can be involved in, and combine the blockchain technology combined with various scenarios in life.

 ## Configurations on Chain